raulcontrerasrubio/node-clean-project/README.md

 > Only npm is allowed to install the dependencies

-1. Create a `.env` file with the keys of the `.env.defaults` file:
+1. Create a `.env` file with the keys of the `.env.defaults` file.
+2. Create the needed tables running `npm run db-init`
-2. Run `npm run start-dev` to init the project with nodemon
+3. Run `npm run start-dev` to init the project with nodemon
-3. Run `npm start` to init the project without nodemon
+4. Run `npm start` to init the project without nodemon

 ## Scripts